-which is a surjection due to Hilbert's Theorem 90 for id\`eles. \begin{defi} The kernel of the above map $\A_{E,f}^\times \to G_{K3}(E) $ is denoted by $S_{E}$.
-We have \end{defi} Clearly, we have that $E^\times \subset S_{E}$. \begin{defi} The abelian extension of $E$ obtained via class field theory from the subgroup $ S_{E}$ of $\A_{E,f}^\times$ is denoted by $F_{K3}(E)$.
-We call it the \textit{K3 Class Field} of $E$. \end{defi} Understanding these class fields (the one just introduced and the others to come) will occupy the next two sections.
-The first step is to relate them to the abelian extensions of $E$ that we already know, i.e. ray class fields.
-As a first step, we have: \begin{prop} Denote by $K(E)$ the Hilbert Class field of $E$ and by $K'(E)$ the subextension of $K(E)$ with Galois group $\cong \Cl'(E)$.
-We have a diagram of abelian extension
+which is a surjection due to Hilbert's Theorem 90 for id\`eles. \begin{defi} The kernel of the above map $\A_{E,f}^\times \to G_{K3}(E) $ is denoted by $S_{E}$, and it corresponds to \end{defi} Note that also $E^\times \subset S_{E}$. \begin{defi} The abelian extension of $E$ obtained via class field theory from the subgroup $ S_{E}$ of $\A_{E,f}^\times$ is called the K3 class field of $E$ and it is denoted by $F_{K3}(E)$. \end{defi} Understanding these class fields (the one just introduced and the others to come) will occupy the next two sections.
+The first step is to relate them to ray class fields, i.e. to abelian extensions of $E$ that we already know. \begin{prop} Denote by $K(E)$ the Hilbert class field of $E$ and by $K'(E)$ the subextension of $K(E)$ with Galois group $\cong \Cl'(E)$.
+There is a diagram of abelian extensions

 with . \\

 \end{prop}

 \begin{proof}